Types Of Candlestick Patterns

 📉 The Bullish Engulfing

-This is a two-candle pattern where a small bearish candle is followed by a large bullish candle that completely engulfs the first one, indicating a potential upside reversal.
+A two-candle pattern.
+A small bearish candle is followed by a large bullish candle that covers the first one entirely.
+This can signal an upside reversal.

 📉 The Bearish Engulfing

-The bearish version involves a small bullish candle followed by a large bearish candle, suggesting a downside reversal.
+The opposite pattern.
+A small bullish candle is followed by a large bearish candle.
+This can signal a downside reversal.

 📉 The Morning Star

-A three-candle pattern indicating a bullish reversal.
-It consists of a large bearish candle, a small-bodied candle, and a large bullish candle.
+A three-candle pattern that points to a bullish reversal.
+It has a large bearish candle, a small-bodied candle, and a large bullish candle.

 📉 The Evening Star

-The bearish counterpart to the Morning Star, this pattern features a large bullish candle, a small-bodied candle, and a large bearish candle.
+The bearish version of the Morning Star.
+It has a large bullish candle, a small-bodied candle, and a large bearish candle.

 Example:

-If a stock's price action presents a small green candle followed by a large red candle that completely covers the green candle's body, this is a bearish engulfing pattern, often seen at the end of an uptrend.
+A small green candle followed by a large red candle that fully covers the green one is a bearish engulfing pattern.
+It often appears at the top of an uptrend.

 Using Candlestick Patterns for Trading